M-Faried/pipelines/README.md

 })
 ```

-## Buffered Step (Examples 6 & 7)
+## Buffer Step (Examples 6 & 7)

-Buffered step is a step that doesn't apply an operation on a single token, but buffers multiple items and act on them accordingly.
+Buffer step is a step that doesn't apply an operation on a single token, but buffers multiple items and act on them accordingly.
 The **collected tokens span** can be of 2 types:

 1. Received Inputs Count Span
 2. Periodic Time Span (The received token over a period of time)

-The buffered step supports either or both of the 2 kinds of span.
-It also supports the pass through feature which allows users of the package to control whether the buffered pipeline tokens are sent to the following steps after being buffered or not.
+The buffer step supports either or both of the 2 kinds of span.
+It also supports the pass through feature which allows users of the package to control whether the buffered token is sent to the following steps after being added to buffer or not.

 You have also the option to flush the buffer or not after running your calculation on the buffer.